mer0x/docs.merox.dev/docs/about.md

 > "Innovating at the intersection of Linux, Networking, and Security"

+## Why merox.dev?

+Well, "merox.dev" does have a personal touch and a little history.
+It's a fusion of elements that reflect both my background and interests:

+- **MERO**: The first part of the name comes from combining the first letters of my name, "ME" for Melcher and "RO" for Robert.
+This is sort of a wink toward my identity and a touch of personality within the work I do.

+The "X" in "merox" adds some mystery and adaptability to the name.
+My username was originally based on hexadecimal notation—"mer0x39," where "0x39" is the number 57, essentially the day and month of my birthday.

+**Development Focus**: One more important feature is that "merox.dev" shows people my involvement in IT and development.
+The "DEV" in this domain reflects my interest in development and novelties in the area of technology.

+The idea of merox.dev was to create a full-scale repository including all my experience and knowledge gained within the last ten years working in IT.
+This site is my personal archive, containing from complex technical solutions to many experiences obtained during projects.
+A blog section is the newest part where I share my thoughts, trends, and updates on what's new in tech.

+In essence, merox.dev represents a bit of my path, expertise, and passion for IT; it provides useful resources and information to others within this industry.

 ## Professional Journey

 Throughout my career, I've had the privilege of working with industry leaders such as **Hella**, **Atos**, and **Netex**.
 These experiences have shaped my approach to IT and cybersecurity, allowing me to: